Cindy MacMillan - Director

 For more about Julie and her work, visit http://www.juliebcreative.com

 Eric Johnson, an American artist, born in Tampa Bay.
 In the early years of his adult life, he sought to pursue on a journey to find classical training in what once was the most influential city to study art in the early 20th century, Boston.
 In 2014 he received a scholarship to study at the Academy of Realist Art Boston.
 He currently is continuing his education and has adopted the working methods and philosophy of the Boston painters.
 His training has made him appreciate the "classic spirit" and strive to achieve the truthful representation of nature, not photography.

 In his endeavor to rediscover the art's past working methods and materials, Eric has fallen in love with the craft of pigment and paint making.
 Eric makes the majority of all of his materials in the classical methods of the past for his works.
-Eric placed as a finalist in the the 2016 ARC Salon as well as in the Richeson's 2016 Still Life and Floral and Figurative and Portrait competition.
+Eric placed Third overall in the 2019 Still life and Floral Competition, a finalist in the 2016 ARC Salon as well as in the Richeson's 2016 Figurative and Portrait competition.